Dungyichao/Online_Order_System/README.md

 // Configure as a single-page app (rewrite all urls to /index.html)?
 Yes
 // File build/index.html already exists.
 Overwrite?
 N
 $ firebase deploy
+// You now can visit the website from browser which URL that Firebase gave you.
 ```

 # 3. Programming <br />